usnistgov/qpx-gamma/README.md

 * When prompted, the safe choices are boost 1.58 and Qt 5.5.
 Experimental with more recent libraries.
 * If using Pixie-4, make sure PLX driver is working (driver and installation script included, see /sources/pixie4/PLX/README)
 * to run: './qpx' or debug mode 'gdb ./qpxd'
+* Install script only guaranteed on recent Ubuntu systems.
+For OSX, you should install the dependencies yourself.

 [Upcoming/ToDo](https://trello.com/b/YKb96auO/qpx-todo-list)